This technical note deals with cases where a consumer complains to us that the interest rate on a savings or deposit account is too low.

 In considering this, we will look at the relevant industry code or regulatory provisions that were in place at the time the change in interest rate took place.
 We will also look at what the terms and conditions of the account say.

-If the account terms are more favorable than other relevant provisions, we will generally consider it fair to give the consumer the benefit of those terms – since the financial business chose to offer them.
+If the account terms are more favourable than other relevant provisions, we will generally consider it fair to give the consumer the benefit of those terms - since the financial business chose to offer them.

 The Banking Conduct of Business Sourcebook (BCOBS) which was introduced in November 2009 says financial businesses must provide reasonable notice "on paper or another durable medium" - when making a "material" change in interest rates that will be to the disadvantage of the consumer.